|Fees||Look up fees|

 On successful completion of this subject, students will be able to:

-- Have knowledge and comprehension of basic theories and models within marketing
+- Demonstrate knowledge and comprehension of basic theories and models within marketing

-- Be able to analyse and critically evaluate marketing practice and explain why some marketing activities are more successful than others
+- Analyse and critically evaluate marketing practice and explain why some marketing activities are more successful than others

-- Be capable of applying creativity and knowledge of major theories and models to marketing problems presented in case studies and assignments
+- Apply creativity and knowledge of major theories and models to marketing problems presented in case studies and assignments

-- Gain first-hand knowledge of emerging marketing theories through participation in marketing research studies
+- Demonstrate a first-hand knowledge of emerging marketing theories gained through participation in marketing research studies

 - High level of development: written communication; collaborative learning; problem solving; team work; application of theory to practice; interpretation and analysis; critical thinking; synthesis of data and other information; evaluation of data and other information; accessing data and other information from a range of sources.